-This division's revenues and profits are subject to general business risks due to the length in time it takes to process project orders, the revisions to the specifications that are often necessary while already processing the orders, the infrequency of the orders received, and the price and competitive pressures.
+This division's revenues and profits are subject to general business risks due to the length in time it takes to process project orders, the revisions to the specifications that are often necessary during processing, the infrequency of the orders received, and the price and competitive pressures.
 Other risks associated with these projects include inaccurate prediction of the actual costs as well as penalties for late deliveries.
 The division therefore uses appropriate risk checklists for individual orders in order to assess the associated legal, economic and technological risks prior to preparing a quotation or accepting a contract.
 One of the components of project execution, for example, is to monitor and track solvency risks and mitigate them using a strict project and receivables management process.
 Other risks are continuously monitored and if necessary accounted for by way of accruals or write-downs.
-Opportunities associated with the project business arise mainly when parts can be purchased at a lower cost than originally estimated and by invoicing the customer for any change orders received over the course of the project.
-In 2019, several projects in Europe were subject to significant additional costs due to the high complexity of these projects and the associated delays.
-These effects have been taken into account in the amended project calculation and are already included in earnings for 2019 through provisions for impending losses.
+Opportunities exist, for example, if unplanned customer change requests have to be implemented during the term of the project or if KUKA can benefit from lower purchase prices for outsourced parts compared to the cost estimate.
+In 2020, several projects in Europe and the USA were subject to significant additional costs as a result of coronavirus-related delays, but also due to the high complexity of these projects.
+These effects were taken into account in the amended project calculation and are already included in earnings for 2020 through provisions for impending losses.